-The capital markets activities of Crédit Mutuel Alliance Fédérale are recorded in the accounts of CIC.
+The capital markets activities of Crédit Mutuel Alliance Fédérale are conducted by CIC.
 They include the fixed-income, equities and credit investment business line and the commercial markets business (CIC Market Solutions) in France and in the branches in New York and Singapore.